marcusolsson/obsidian-plugin-docs/docs/concepts/workspace.md

     split --> leaf5((Leaf))
 ```

 The left and right splits work a little differently.
-When you split a leaf in the side docks, Obsidian generates a new tabs node and adds the new leaf under it.
-Effectively, this means they can only have three levels of nodes at any time, and any direct children must be tabs nodes.
+When you split a leaf in the side docks, Obsidian generates a new tabs item and adds the new leaf under it.
+Effectively, this means they can only have three levels of workspace items at any time, and any direct children must be tabs items.

 ```mermaid
 flowchart TD